MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/encrypt-data-with-own-key.md

 ## Prerequisites

-You must register the **Microsoft Cloud App Security - BYOK** app in your portal with Azure Active Directory (Azure AD).
+You must register the **Microsoft Cloud App Security - BYOK** app in your tenant's Azure Active Directory (Azure AD).

 ### To register the app